-EXPRESSION()
+EXPRESSION ()

 Token for matching strings that match a given regular expression.
 Defined with string specifying the regular expression in a form recognized by the stdlib Python re module.
-If the given regex contains named groups (defined using (?P<name>...)), these will be preserved as named parse results.
+If the given regex contains named groups (defined using (?P<name>...)), these will be preserved as named ParseResults.

-If instead of the Python stdlib re module you wish to use a different RE module (such as the regex module), you can replace it by either building your Regex object with a compiled RE that was compiled using regex:
+If instead of the Python stdlib re module you wish to use a different RE module (such as the regex module), you can do so by building your Regex object with a compiled RE that was compiled using regex.